Felpami/FelpaGPT/README.md

     ```
     git clone https://github.com/Fedami/powerrevshell---rev.ps1
     ```
+2. Run the following code to install all the requirements
+    ```
+    pip install -r requirements.txt
+    ```
-2. Run the following code to make the .py file executable or simply run it with python
+3. Run the following code to make the .py file executable or simply run it with python
     ```
     chmod +x chat.py or python3 chat.py
     ```